banatibalazs/smart-gas-meter-reader/setup/setup_esp32_cam/README.md

     - In `esp32_cam_mqtt.ino` sketch file, update the `WIFI_SSID`, `WIFI_PASSWORD`, `MQTT_BROKER`, `MQTT_PORT`, `MQTT_USERNAME`, and `MQTT_PASSWORD` with your Wi-Fi and MQTT broker details.
     - Upload the sketch to the ESP32-CAM.

-6. **Test the Camera**:
-    - Open the Serial Monitor to get the IP address of the ESP32-CAM.
-    - Open a web browser and enter the IP address to see the camera feed.

-You need to install the PubSubClient library.
-Here are the steps to do so:
-Open the Arduino IDE.
-Go to Sketch -> Include Library -> Manage Libraries....
-In the Library Manager, type PubSubClient in the search box.
-Find the PubSubClient library by Nick O'Leary and click the Install button.